Showing posts with label Jeya Mohan. Show all posts

 “They have been in the market for the last thirty-five years.
 Its value could have crossed twenty rupees”.

-“Didn’t they give any money?”
+“Didn’t they pay any money?”

-Heaving a big sigh, the elderly man said “I told you that earlier.
-Haven’t I?
-There was a great demand for school books.
+Heaving a big sigh, the elderly man resumed “I told you there was a great demand for school books.
 Congress party formed the government.
 They demanded that there must be booklets on freedom fighters in every school.
 Then there was demand for the life histories of scientists, historical figures like King Ashoka, Akbar and others.
 They had agreed to publish hundred books….but there was no one to write…They summoned me and asked how many books I could write….a day before that day, there was a big fight in the family.
 My life was moving on miserably with just curd rice and pickle.
 Individual family.
 Condition was such that I had to stitch the rice bags to cover my body.
-Torn Dhoti, Torn shirt….I was having a Khaki over-coat.
+Worn out Dhoti, Torn shirt….I had a Khaki over-coat.
 You may consider Lord Krishna had come in the form of coat to save my honour.
 The argument resumed after dinner.
 My wife chided me how we could make arrangements for our girl child if the condition remained same like that…..I kept on writing without paying attention…she snatched it from my hands angrily and threw it away.
 I got up, frenzied and gave a tight slap on her cheek.
 I went out of the house and was sitting in front of Bhoodha Nathar temple throughout the icy night.
 When Chettiyar asked me that question that morning, it just came spontaneously through my tongue…I told him that I would write all the hundred books.

 I wondered, “All the hundred!”